 Dashboard with headings for "My Drafts" and "My Published Lists."
 One list shows up in both places, with an "unpublished changes" note in the "My Published Lists" section

 When you’re ready to publish your list, you’ll be given several privacy options.
-You can make your list visible to anyone who’s using the catalog – if you do, it may show up in the Explore Further section when someone is looking at one of the titles you’ve included.
+You can make your list visible to anyone who’s using the catalog – if you do, it may show up in the “More from the community” section when someone is looking at one of the titles you’ve included.
 You can also make the list only visible to people who have the link.
 That option can be used for sharing the list with just a specific group of people, like a class or a club.
 Or you can set the list to only be visible to you.

 If you want to share your list after it’s published, you can find the link on your lists page.
 The link that the list title points to is the shareable version: